GnomedDev/3DS-SD-Builder/README.md

 Run the exe (no python needed) or the .py with movable.sed in the same folder.

 macOS Usage:
-Run the source python file with python3 with movable.sed in the same folder.
+Run the source python script with python3 with movable.sed in the same folder.

 Linux Usage:
-Run the source python file with python3 with movable.sed in the same folder (haven't tested, PR the readme if you tested.)
+Run the source python script with python3 with movable.sed in the same folder.

 ## Finalizing.py
 Automates "what you need" and section 1 of [Finalizing Setup](https://3ds.hacks.guide/finalizing-setup)
 Usage:
-Run the python script with python3
+Run the source python script with python3.

 ## Credits: